CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 `<x>` and `<y>` define where the special is placed (x is horizontal, y vertical).
 Valid value are in the range 0..23, min-max values are also supported: `"x": [ 0, 23 ], "y": [ 0, 23 ]` places the special anyway on the map.

-Example with mapping (the characters 'O' and ';' should appear in the rows array where the specials should appear):
+Example with mapping (the characters `"O"` and `";"` should appear in the rows array where the specials should appear):

 ```json
 "gaspumps": {